Italy visa refusal 2026: reasons, appeal, court — a real success story

 Lawyer threatened court — visa issued in a month

-Waited 90 days, the lawyer wrote to the consul with legal references.
-Received a refusal "no Nulla Osta."
-The lawyer informed about filing to court.
-Visas were issued in less than a month — with an extra month added to the visa validity.
+We waited 90 days, the lawyer wrote to the consul with legal references.
+We received a refusal "no nulla osta."
+The lawyer notified of filing in court.
+The visas were issued in less than a month — with an extra month added to the visa validity.

 4

 Wanted LA for online practice with Russian-speaking clients.
-Missed the deadline for submitting supplementary documents.
+Missed the deadline for submitting additional documents.
 Wording: "it created the impression that they want to circumvent immigration law."
-Lack of proof of Italian.
-Lesson: online activity solely with Russian-speaking clients is a weak case for LA.
+Lack of evidence of Italian knowledge.
+Lesson: online activity only for Russian-speaking clients is a weak case for LA.

 5